billykwok/use-ref-effect/README.md

 - Guaranteed to execute only when ref is either attached or detached.
 - Perfect for setting and cleaning up event listeners compared to `useEffect`.
-- Much easier `deps` array management as `ref` value is supplied as an argument instead.
 - Fully composable by accepting an existing `ref`, and returning a `ref` that implements both `MutableRefObject` and `RefCallback`.
 - Support all kinds of renderers from `react-dom` and `react-native` to `react-three/fiber` and anything else.
 - Work with both `forwardRef` and `useImperativeHandle`.